 The benefits of helping your child sustain an optimal weight go far beyond the prevention of GERD.
 Children who are obese can suffer from high blood pressure, high cholesterol, diabetes and other problems – both physical and psychological.

 As many adults know, ongoing acid reflux is more than uncomfortable – it can cause painful symptoms, sleepless nights and lead to long-term health problems.
 It’s challenging enough to experience as a grown-up, let alone a child.
+In fact, even babies can experience acid reflux symptoms.
 Given what we know about excess weight and GERD, we should all contribute to helping younger generations steer clear of this and other obesity-related diseases.

 1. Mendes, Elizabeth.
 “In U.S., Obesity Up in Nearly All Age Groups Since 2008”.
 GALLUP® Wellbeing.
 October 24, 2012.